jason6q/tvm-perception-encoders/README.md

 # TVM Perception Encoders (WIP)
 Apache's TVM implementation of Meta's Perception Encoders.
-Most of it is written in TVScript with TensorIR.
+Most of it is written in TVMScript with TensorIR.
 Not really using a lot of Relax methods here.

 I chose to translate Perception Encoders because it's fairly recent as of the date of writing this and I read a lot of computer vision papers.